 You’d be forgiven for thinking I must be lying if I told you that only a little while ago, everybody was clambering to put laxatives on their face.

-But that was a while ago, and since I became older and wiser, I couldn’t help but wonder – how does it work?
+But that was a while ago, and since then I’ve become older and wiser, and I can’t help but wonder – how does it work?
 And, more importantly, is Milk of Magnesia OK to use straight on your skin?

 I’m gonna delve deep into this beauty legend, including where it began, what’s true and what’s at risk when you use Milk of Magnesia on your face.